 5. Halve butterflied breast.

-Cut the butterflied breast in half down the middle – and voila, you have 2 chicken breasts that are the right size.hands demonstration final step in butterflying and havlvng a chicken breast
+Cut the butterflied breast in half down the middle – and voila, you have 2 chicken cutlets that are a more even thickness. hands demonstration final step in butterflying and havlvng a chicken breast

 How to Store Split Chicken Breasts

-Once butterflied and split, place in an airtight container in the refrigerator.
+Place butterflied breasts in an airtight container in the refrigerator.
 They will last 1 to 2 days.
-Can also be frozen.
+Can also be frozen in a freezer-safe bag or airtight container.

 Butterflied Chicken Breast FAQs